“The Year of the Cat (Tiger That Is)”

 Fourteen District XI wrestlers won their first round bouts, and nine went on to win their quarterfinal bouts.
 Freedom had three semi-finalists in upsetter Tim Mugavero (126), Billy Williams (145) and Brian Feeley (167).
 Saucon Valley matched them with John Rodriguez (138), Mike Neith (155) and Jerry Rodriguez (185).
 The other members of the “Big 3” of Bobby Weaver and George Atiyeh also won; Atiyeh had a state tourney record ten second fall.
 Liberty’s Tom Jones (155) rounded out the local winners.

 District XI advanced four wrestlers to the finals, and all four triumphed.
 Bobby Weaver won his 3rd title while Jerry Rodriguez and George Atiyeh won their 2nd titles.
-Weaver finished his career 87-3 (62 wins in a row); Rodriguez’s final record was 98-7 (also 62 wins in a row) and Atiyeh wrapped up his career 67-4.
-Billy Williams was the 4th winner.
+Weaver finished his career 87-3 (62 wins in a row) by beating Ken Whitsel of Lewistown 7-4.
+Rodriguez’s final record was 98-7 (also 62 wins in a row), and he won the battle of unbeaten by defeating Altoona’s Todd Benson 6-1.
+Atiyeh wrapped up his career 67-4 and pinned two unbeaten opponents, Wilson West Lawn’s Drew Keiser and Fox Chapel’s Leo Wisniewski, in his final two bouts.
+Billy Williams was the 4th winner and won by fall in the finals.
 Tom Jones finished 3rd while Mugavaro, John Rodriguez, Neith and Feeley were 4th.
 In the team standings, Freedom was 3rd and Saucon Valley finished 4th.

 AA State Wrestling Championships